A DC power supply is a

 equipment is required:

 a.
-A variable line source capable of providing at least the minimum to maximum input range of the power supply to be tested.
+A variable line source capable of providing at least the minimum

 b.
 A true RMS voltmeter to monitor the input source voltage.

 c.
-A precision DC voltmeter with an accuracy at least 10 times better than the regulation of the unit under test.
+A precision DC voltmeter with an accuracy at least 10 times better than

 d.
 A variable load for output.